Government Medical College, Gondia

 Government Medical College, Gondia is a full-fledged tertiary Government medical college in Gondia, Maharashtra.
 The college imparts the degree Bachelor of Medicine and Bachelor of Surgery (MBBS).
-It is recognised by the Medical Council of India.
+It is recognised by the National Medical Commission.
 The hospital associated with the college is one of the largest in Gondia district.

 Selection to the college is done on the basis of merit through the National Eligibility and Entrance Test.
 Yearly undergraduate student intake is 150.